mehul-m-prajapati/markdown_viewer/README.md

 ## 📝 Live Markdown Viewer

-A **live Markdown editor and viewer** built with Next.js, React, and Tailwind CSS — featuring:

 - GitHub-flavored Markdown support (GFM)
 - Real-time live preview side-by-side with the editor
 - Syntax highlighting for code blocks using `highlight.js`